When Your Perennials Arrive

 As you set out your potted plants, dig to loosen the soil around and below the actual spot, and then set the rooted plant at the same level if was growing in the pot.
 When you remove the plant from the pot, do not pull on the leaves or stems.
 Squeeze the pot a little and the roots and soil will slide out for you.
 Water well after planting, and continue to water at least every two weeks, depending on rainfall.

 For each of these, simply loosen the soil around and below the spot you've chosen, and then set the root at the same soil level it grew in the nursery — all roots below ground, and the green top above.
 Water well after planting, and continue regular watering, depending on rainfall.
 Also, be patient.
 The plants have to adapt to their new home.
 Some plants take two weeks or more to show growth.

-Of course, you can invest a lot of hard work in changing the character of the soil in your garden.
-Add compost to make the soil richer.
-Add sand or gravel to make it drain more quickly.
-But why?
-The soil you have is probably fine.
-The key is to put each plant in the spot where the soil is just right for that plant.
+Of course, you can invest a lot of hard work in changing the character of the soil in your garden, adding compost to make the soil richer, or adding sand or gravel to make it drain more quickly.
+However, when you choose the right plants for your soil, the soil you have will probably be fine!

-Consider the groups below "companion plants," since each group enjoys the same basic garden conditions.
+The groups below make good companion plants, since each group enjoys the same basic garden conditions.
 Of course, consider these groupings "rules of thumb," since there are no hard and fast rules.
 Also, many plants are adaptable and appear in more than one group.